patrickwhoiam/Science-in-Bluesky/README.md

 ## Dataset Overview

-This dataset covers science-related Bluesky posts from March 2025 to June 2025.
+This dataset covers science-related Bluesky posts from **March 2025 to June 2025**.

 | Metric | Count |
 |--------|------:|